The October Board meeting was held in Wellington on Friday 18th October.

 One of the first actions of the meeting was that the Board very kindly elected me as Chair again for the coming year, hence why I am continuing to be write this report!
 This will be my final year in the role as I look to stand down at the next AGM after nine years on the Board.

 The Board meeting itself covered a number of key topics, which I will summarise below:

-- 2018 AGM: The Board approved the draft minutes of the 2018 AGM (attached) which will now go to the next AGM for ratification.
+- 2019 AGM: The Board approved the draft minutes of the 2019 AGM (attached) which will now go to the next AGM for ratification.
 A big thanks to all those clubs who attended.
 The Awards of Excellence dinner provides a great platform to celebrate our success, was an awesome evening and we extend our congratulations to all the award recipients.

-- 2018 AGM Club Chairs Workshop: The Board reviewed the notes from the Workshop and approved them for circulation (also attached).
-There were some very interesting topics and good discussion.
-Attached for information as well as the notes are the full national report on the Voice of the Participant survey, copies of the presentations on finances/fundraising & futureproofing our operations and the latest SLSNZ Strategy map.
-I would like to thank all those who attended the Workshop.
-It was also great to see the BP Leaders for Life participants again take part - the future of the organisation is in good hands!
+- 2019 AGM Club Chairs Workshop: The Board reviewed the notes from the Workshop that had already been circulated to clubs.
+There were some very interesting topics and good discussion – with a clear steer for SLSNZ on priorities for the future that are being incorporated into the next phase of planning.
+I would like to extend my thanks all those who attended the Workshop.
+It was also great once again to see the BP Leaders for Life participants take part and contributing to the direction and future of surf life saving in NZ.

 - Board roles & committees.
-As well as my re-appointment the Board made a number of other decisions.
-At this point we have decided to not appoint a Deputy Chairman.
-Graham Crombie will continue to lead the Audit & Risk Committee, and will be assisted by Mark Robberds and Phil Holden.
-Myself, Paul Carlyon and Vanessa Winning will continue as the delegates in the Board to Board meetings with SLS Northern.
+As well as my re-appointment, the Board made a number of other decisions.
+At this point we have decided to again not appoint a Deputy Chairman.
+Richard Briggs will continue to lead the Audit & Risk Committee, and will be assisted by Mark Robberds and Phil Holden.
+Myself, Paul Carlyon and Vanessa Winning will be the delegates in the Board to Board meetings with SLS Northern.
 The Remuneration committee will be myself, Richard Briggs and Kate Barry-Piceno.
-There will be no change to the Board representatives on the SLSNZ Foundation with Kelvyn Eglinton replacing Trevor Taylor, with Trevor moving into an Independent Trustee role replacing Joe Pope.
+There will be one change to the Board representatives on the SLSNZ Foundation with Kelvyn Eglinton replacing Trevor Taylor, with Trevor moving into an Independent Trustee role replacing Joe Pope.
 Peter Fitzsimmons continues on as the other Independent Trustee and I am continuing on as the other Board representative.

-- 2019/20 Strategic Plan.
-With the Club Chairs Workshop at the AGM the planning for 2019/20 is now underway.
-The Board agreed on the timetable for the work required to get a final draft plan and budget ready for the Board Planning session being held on 14 February.
+- 2020/21 Strategic Plan.
+With the Club Chairs Workshop at the AGM now completed, the planning for 2020/21 is well underway.
+The Board agreed on the remaining timetable for the work required to get a final draft plan and budget ready for the Board Planning session being held on 14 February.
 In the meantime any further club feedback on the draft One Page Plan is still very welcome.
 We also discussed the format and topics that could be used for the planning day, with a strong desire to focus on the longer term potential and opportunities of the movement.

 And that is enough for me for this month.
 Until my next update……